lipcsak-zoltan/Duckies_duckietown/README.md

 ## Topic
 Autonomous driving in Duckietown enviroment
 ## Project description
 Facilitation of autonomous driving in Duckietown with Reinforcement Learning methods.
-[TDB!]
+[TBD!]
 ## Project files
 1. **preparations.ipynb** - Prepares the Duckietown simulation enviroment for the learning process.
 ## Subject